dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Niklas :: OK ...
 Please elaborate.

 Edmond :: The goal is to have a two-way communication channel between business on one hand, and all the way down to the code-base on the other hand.
 Business requirements change rather very fast at our time.
 Having a precise model is next to useless.
 Instead, so far, we established a _language_ that describes the different _entities_ and their _behavior_ in our domain.
 It's far less often for something technical to affect this language.
 But now everyone - both business and technical people - talk in the same language.
-They use same concepts that have a _clear_ (not static) meaning inside a specific context and they react to different _commands_ in our domain by triggering different _events_.
+They use the same concepts that have a _clear_ (not static) meaning inside a specific context and they react to different _commands_ in our domain by triggering different _events_.

 Niklas :: And it's a live thing!